tgirke/manuals_old/mydoc/mydoc_internal_notes.md

 Currently, the changes to `../doc_outputs/mydoc/designers` need to be synced into the [gh-pages](https://github.com/tgirke/manuals/tree/gh-pages) branch of the project repository.
 The following accomplishes this with
 `rsync`.
 The last two lines add, commit and push all changes to the `gh-pages` branch.
 After this the changes should show up in the life version of the web site.
+Note, prior to the syncing, one usually wants to shut down the locally running Jekyell server with `Ctrl-c` in its terminal window.

 {% highlight bash %}
 git checkout gh-pages
 rsync -avh --stats --progress ~/Dropbox/Websites/doc_outputs/mydoc/designers/ ~/Dropbox/Websites/manuals/
 git add .
-git commit -am "some edits"; git push -u origin master gh-pages
+git commit -am "some edits"; git push -u origin gh-pages git checkout master
 {% endhighlight %}